funatsufumiya/processing-lwjgl-bgfx/README.md

 This is based on [processing-lwjgl](https://github.com/codeanticode/processing-lwjgl)

-( This branch is still based on original code, just ported to Gradle, and confirmed working using Processing 4.3.1 libraries. )
+NOTE: This branch is still based on original (GLFW + OpenGL) code, just ported to Gradle, and confirmed working using Processing 4.3.1 libraries.

 ### Run